haskell-lang/haskell-lang/static/tutorial/operators.md

 ```

 Or you can combine this together with the `$` operator to avoid those
-parantheses if you're so inclined:
+parentheses if you're so inclined:

 ```haskell
 main = print . double . square $ 5